We, Sportmarket Services Limited (Sportmarket), are committed to protecting and respecting your privacy.

 - If Sportmarket or substantially all of its assets are acquired by a third party, in which case personal data held by us will be one of the transferred assets.

-- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, governmental or regulatory authorities or to protect the rights, property, or safety of Sportmarket, our clients, or others.
-This includes exchanging information with other companies and organisations for the purposes of KYC, fraud protection and credit risk reduction.
+- If we or any of our bookmaker partners are under a duty to disclose or share your personal data in order to comply with any legal obligation, governmental or regulatory authorities or to protect the rights, property, or safety of Sportmarket, our bookmaker partners, our clients, or others.
+This includes exchanging information with other companies and organisations for the purposes of KYC, fraud protection, investigations of market manipulation including match fixing and credit risk reduction.

 Other than the instances listed above, we will not disclose your personal information to third parties without your consent.